kmozurkewich/paris23/README.md

 This project was done for Ethglobal Paris 23 by [Anne](https://github.com/annejungers) and [Karl](https://github.com/kmozurkewich).

 The purpose of this app is to demonstrate a use-case that integrates Vehicles, Web3 Digital Identity and Web3 messaging.
-We wanted to take events from a connected vehicle (diagnotics, postiion, etc.) and orchestrate the data one-chain when a critical event occured.
+We wanted to take events from a connected vehicle (diagnotics, postiion, etc.) and orchestrate the data one-chain when a critical event occurred.
 We explored:
 * proxitimy of other vehicles
 * accident/crash events
 * attestation of device messages on-chain